mr-wizman/Manifest-for-Node/README.md

 };
 ```

-Above you can see a very simple configuration that is enough to launch a primitive server which will be able to respond to HTTP requests.
+In the above example you can see a very simple configuration that is enough to launch a primitive server which will be able to respond to HTTP requests.
 Now it's time to pass the configuration to `Manifest` app:

 ```typescript
 import * as mfst from "@imatyushkin/manifest";